ricardoheras/ricardoheras.github.io/_pages/about.md

 My research explores the fascinating links between quantum mechanics and classical electrodynamics, particularly the topological and geometric phenomena that connect them, such as the Aharonov-Bohm effect, geometric phases, magnetic monopoles, and related ideas.

 More generally, my interest in physics stems from ideas that seem true, beautiful, and necessary to me.
-Physics is an adventure, and creation is its own reward.
+Physics is my adventure, and creation is its reward.